 9. Set Yourself Up for a Good Night’s Sleep

 Part of becoming a morning person also requires creating the best sleep environment possible — and doing whatever works for you to get a good night’s sleep.
-This may include taking melatonin supplements or a few drops of CBD, turning on a white noise machine, or using a weighted blanket — everyone’s needs are different.
+This may include taking melatonin supplements, or turning on a white noise machine, or using a weighted blanket — everyone’s needs are different.

 But most importantly — and this is true for everyone — you need a mattress that’s comfortable and supportive all night long.
 The Bear Hybrid, for example, provides luxury comfort that supports every body type.
 It also keeps you cool at night and reduces motion transfer (so your partner won’t wake you up if they toss and turn a lot).
 A high-quality mattress like this one will help you get the best sleep possible, so being a morning person won’t feel so difficult.

 10. Start Each Day with Something You Can Look Forward To

 Establishing a morning routine is incredibly important if you want to become a morning person.
 But having something to look forward to when you wake up is, in some ways, just as valuable.

 And we’re not saying it has to be anything big!
 It could be as simple as treating yourself to a good cup of coffee or watching the sunrise — or maybe you love doing the daily crossword, eating breakfast with your family, or listening to a podcast.

 Whatever it may be, make it must-have part of your routine.
 Not only will it add a little joy to your day, but it’ll also give you another wonderful reason to get out of bed in the morning.